Henry Surtees

 Henry John Surtees (18 February 1991 – 19 July 2009) was a British racing driver and the son of John Surtees.
 He died during a Formula Two race at Brands Hatch when he was struck by a wheel which came off another car which had spun into a wall.

-He was the son of former Formula One driver John Surtees, who won the 1964 Formula One season with Ferrari.
+Surtees was the son of former Formula One driver John Surtees, who won the 1964 Formula One season with Ferrari.

 Career

 Formula BMW UK

-Surtees finished his debut season in the championship 7th in the overall points standings, and second in the Rookie Cup.
+Surtees finished his debut season in the championship seventh in the overall points standings, and second in the Rookie Cup.
 During a season in which the second half was dominated by fellow rookie Marcus Ericsson, Surtees claimed one pole position (Thruxton), one race win (Donington Park) and two fastest laps (Rockingham and Snetterton) while driving for the Carlin Motorsport team.
 The season was marred by penalties and a disqualification at Oulton Park.